russhughes/st7789s3_mpy/README.md

-See https://github.com/russhughes/st7789s3_esp_lcd for a faster Framebuffered version of the driver using the ESP_LCD esp-idf component.
-It's a beta release with some differences from this driver.
+See [https://github.com/russhughes/s3lcd](https://github.com/russhughes/s3lcd) for a much faster Framebuffered version of the driver using the ESP_LCD esp-idf component.
+It's a beta release and has minor differences from this driver.

 # MicroPython driver for the TTGO T-Display-S3 st7789 display